openebs-archive/openebs-docs/docs/prerequisites.md

 In Red Hat Enterprise Linux 7, the iSCSI service is lazily started by
 default: the service starts after running the `iscsiadm` command.
-If an iSCSI initator is already installed on the node, check that the initiator name is configured using the following command.
+If an iSCSI initiator is already installed on the node, check that the initiator name is configured using the following command.

 ```